Web Components

 Climb and Area Layers (CAL)

 This is the a lightweight feature set that covers the basics.
-Show (clickable!) climbs and areas on images, and support editing. [intro]
+Show (clickable!) climbs and areas on images with support for editing. [intro]

 - photo-overlay-static-svg.js one concise function to decorate an image with layers